An initial probate petition must contain the following information:

 1. Probate Petition Jurisdiction

 The probate petition must include sufficient information for the Probate Court to take jurisdiction of the Estate.
 That information includes the name of the Decedent, the date of death and a copy of the Death Certificate.
 As discussed in my last post, in order to initiate probate in Nevada, the petition will also need to assert that either the Decedent was a resident of Nevada or that the Decedent left property in Nevada.
 NRS 136.010.
+The Death Certificate will indicate whether the Decedent was a resident of Nevada.

 If the will does not nominate a personal representative, or if there isn’t a will, the personal representative must be a resident of the state of Nevada.
 NRS 139.010(4).
 A non-resident may associate with a resident as co-personal representative to satisfy this requirement.
 NRS 139.010(4)(a).